sillelien/dollar/docs/_pages/manual.md

 Declares a variable to have a value, this is declarative and reactive such that saying `const a := b + 1` means that `a` always equals `b+1` no matter the value of b.
 The shorthand `def` is the same as `const <variable-name> :=` so `def a {b+1}` is the same as `const a := b + 1` but is syntactically better when declaring function like variables.

+Declarations can also be marked as pure so that they can be used in pure scopes, this is done by prefixing the declaration with `pure`.

 ```
 var variableA = 1